TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/cmd/mac_toolchain/README.md

 The upload command is meant to be run manually, and it will upload many GB of data.
 Be patient.

+By changing `CFBundleShortVersionString` and `ProductBuildVersion` in `Xcode.app/Contents/version.plist`, you can customize the Xcode version in CIPD `ref`s and `tag`s attached to Xcode when uploading.

+By passing in `-skip-ref-tag` argument, the uploaded packages will have no CIPD `ref` or `tag` attached.

 ## Working with iOS runtime packages

 mac_toolchain uploads the default iOS runtime and the rest of Xcode to different